 - has been excluded from another institution for reasons of unsatisfactory progress or reasons of discipline;

 - is deemed to be unlikely to cope academically, or if the application form or personal references indicate that a student is likely to struggle with college life and college discipline.

 Deferral of Admission

 Deferral relates to postponing an offer of a place in an AC course before the course or the first course in a package of courses has commenced.
-This may take place on application to the Registry, and shall remain in force for a maximum of one year, after which time either the student shall enrol or the Registry may withdraw the offer of a place.
+This may take place on application to the Student Experience Department, and shall remain in force for a maximum of one year, after which time either the student shall enrol or the Student Experience Department may withdraw the offer of a place.

 International students shall be advised that deferral of their enrolment may affect their visa.